kanaria69/Mainecoco/README.md

-## Why are fish so smart?
-Because they live in schools!
+## Why are snake races so exciting?
+They're always neck and neck.